 AB 1600, which created Sections 66000 et seq. of the Government Code, was enacted by the State in 1987.
-AB 1600 requires that all public agencies satisfy the following requirements when establishing, increasing or imposing a fee as a condition of approval for a development project.
+Those sections require that all public agencies satisfy the following requirements when establishing, increasing or imposing a fee as a condition of approval for a development project.

 - 1. Determine the purpose of the fee. - 2.
-Identify the facilities to which the fee will be put. - 3.
-Determine that there is a reasonable relationship between the need for public facilities and the type of development on which a fee is imposed.
+Identify the facilities to which the fee will be put.

-- 4. Determine that there is a reasonable relationship between the amount of the fee and the public facility or portion of the public facility attributable to the development on which the fee is imposed. - 5.
+- 3. Determine that there is a reasonable relationship between the need for public facilities and the type of development on which a fee is imposed. - 4.
+Determine that there is a reasonable relationship between the amount of the fee and the public facility or portion of the public facility attributable to the development on which the fee is imposed. - 5.
 Provide an annual accounting of any portion of the fee remaining unexpended, whether committed or uncommitted, in the School District's accounts five or more years after it was collected.

-In other words, AB 1600 limits the ability of a school district to levy School Fees unless (i) there is a need for the School Fee revenues generated and (ii) there is a nexus or relationship between the need for School Fee revenues and the type of development project on which the School Fee is imposed.
-(The requirements of AB 1600 were clarified with the passage in 2006 of AB 2751, which codifies the findings of Shapell Industries vs. Milpitas Unified School District.)
+In other words, the law limits the ability of a school district to levy School Fees unless (i) there is a need for the School Fee revenues generated and (ii) there is a nexus or relationship between the need for School Fee revenues and the type of development project on which the School Fee is imposed.
 The Study will provide information necessary to establish such a nexus between School Fees and residential development.